pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export class ErrorPublisherSubscriptionDataMessage_UserNotAuthorised extends ErrorPublisherSubscriptionDataMessage {
     constructor(dataItemId: DataItemId, dataItemRequestNr: Integer, errorText: string);
 }

+// Warning: (ae-missing-release-tag) "ExchangeFieldOverlapsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ExchangeFieldOverlapsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ExchangeFieldOverlapsScanCondition extends OverlapsFieldScanCondition {
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.ExchangeFieldOverlaps;
+    // (undocumented)
+    readonly values: ExchangeId[];
+}

+// @public (undocumented)
+export namespace ExchangeFieldOverlapsScanCondition {
+    // (undocumented)
+    export function isEqual(left: ExchangeFieldOverlapsScanCondition, right: ExchangeFieldOverlapsScanCondition): boolean;
+}

 // Warning: (ae-missing-release-tag) "ExchangeId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)